wacky-flip/wacky-flip/README.md

+# Wacky Flip

+Play Wacky Flip and flip your way to victory!

 ## Wacky Flip

 Join the flipping challenge, time your jump, land, and beat all challenging levels that [Wacky Flip](https://wackyflip.io/) brings!